 It’s best to leave them in the dark for one to three days (check the instructions for the seed type).
 After this, they can easily transition to the vegetative state with the vigor needed for a better yield.

 If you get your tray from the supplier and you go straight to propagating the seeds before sterilization, you’ll be risking the transference of microbes and chemicals to your microgreens.

-After collecting your equipment, wash and rinse it with soapy water.
+After collecting your equipment, wash and rinse it with soapy water and sterilize it.
 Also, clean the environment you’ll be placing your setup in since it’ll help you minimize pest and disease infestation.
 Just like a farmer cleans the bushes in the farm before growing crops, you need to do the same when growing microgreens in water.

 11. Using Fans to Reduce Mold

-It may make sense to aerate the growing space with fans to reduce mold, but unfortunately, it’s a terrible idea.
+It may make sense to aerate the growing space with fans to reduce mold, but this can cause issues.
 Mold spores get transferred through the air, and if they are driven faster through forced air circulation, they’ll spread to the other trays, and you’ll wonder why you can’t eradicate the mold problem.

 The best ways to reduce mold when growing microgreens hydroponically are by:

 - Avoiding overcrowding which may reduce air circulation between the plants.

 - Not spraying liquids on the foliage and watering adequately from the bottom.